 Lake Nakuru National Park is just 2 hours by road, 160 kilometers from Nairobi, and very convenient for weekend breaks and even for day birding trips

-It is just 2 hours by road from Nairobi, very convenient for weekend breaks even for day bird watching tour.
-It is also the perfect overnight stop en-route to the Maasai Mara Game Reserve and is easy to include in a safari featuring Aberdares National Park, Lakes Baringo and Bogoria, Maasai Mara, Samburu National Reserve, and Kakamega Forest.
+Lake Nakuru is also the perfect overnight stop en route to the Maasai Mara Game Reserve and is easy to include in a safari featuring Aberdares National Park, Lakes Baringo and Bogoria, Samburu National Reserve, and Kakamega Forest.

-The park is also home to five globally threatened species of birds.
-Lake Nakuru terrestrial zones host important populations of many mammal and bird species that are globally or regionally threatened.
-It is home to over 100 species of migratory birds and supports globally important populations of Black-Necked Grebe, African Spoonbill, Pied Avocet, Little Grebe, Yellow-Billed Stork, Black Winged Stilt, Grey-Headed Gull and Gull Billed Tern.
+Lake Nakuru National Park offers exceptional close-up views of birds and mammals, where can find huge flocks of the Lesser Flamingos feeding on the lake’s shore, and a large concentration of the Great White Pelicans searching for fish in unison.
+The park’s terrestrial zones host important populations of many mammal and bird species that are globally or regionally threatened.
+The lake is home to over 100 species of migratory birds and supports globally important populations of Black-necked Grebe, African Spoonbill, Red-necked Phalarope, Saddle-billed Stork, African Darter, Pied Avocet, Little Grebe, Long-tailed Widowbird, Southern Ground Hornbill, Yellow-billed Stork, Black-winged Stilt, Grey-headed Gull, and Gull-billed Tern.